-About 3 years ago I wrote how Volvo is turning from a school book example of brand building into one that is about destroying the brand.
+About 3 years ago I wrote in part 1 how Volvo is turning from a school book example of brand building into one that is about destroying the brand.

 Volvo is of course historically known for “safety”.
 Around 2011 it lost that edge in marketing with campaigns featuring for example the “All-New Naughty Volvo S60”.
 Safety features and innovations were not brought to the attention of the public.
 In fact, Safety all together was put on the back burner and replaced by the new key selling points Performance and Luxury.

 The real problem with this approach was that Volvo gave up the best positioning in the industry: after all, which car brand would not want to be perceived as the safest car?

 Brands that go out of focus usually go out of focus in sales as well.
 In 2006 Volvo sold 427.747 cars worldwide.
 In 2013 it sold almost the same, 427.840 cars.
 Indeed, zero growth over 8 years.
 This happened all at a time when markets like China continued to boom and last year also for Volvo.
 Still, Volvo sales in the USA are so bad that already in 2012 the WSJ Market Watch suggested that Volvo might as well exit the market.

 AdAge calls it an identity crisis.
 A commenter quoted in the article says “Volvo used to be all about safety and long-term durability.
 But [now] everybody has safety.
 Many companies have more safety features than Volvo does, so they can’t own that anymore”.

 Of course, all cars are safe and these days some cars might indeed be safer, but only one can be perceived the safest.
 Volvo stopped reminding consumers it was in fact the safest car on the planet.
 When you stop reminding consumers about your positioning you will slowly start losing it.